-HP212E BASIC DIAGNOSIS CODING SYSTEMS // 3 CREDITS PREREQUISITES: NONE
+HP212 BASIC DIAGNOSIS CODING SYSTEMS // 3 CREDITS PREREQUISITES: HP114

 This course examines medical billing and coding in medical practice.
-All basic medical billing and coding issues are discussed, including coding diagnosis, the International Classification of Diseases Manual (ICD-20-CM), coding compliance and legal and ethical compliance.
-Students extrapolate coding information from the ICD-10-CM, manual and examine usage guidelines for Volumes I, II, and III.
-This course will assist the student in preparing for the NHA Certified Health Record Specialist exam.
+All basic medical billing and coding issues are discussed, including coding diagnosis, the International Classification of Diseases Manual (ICD-10-CM), coding compliance and legal and ethical compliance.
+Students extrapolate coding information from the ICD-10-CM manual and examine usage guidelines for Volumes I, II and III.

-HP213B BASIC PROCEDURE CODING SYSTEMS // 3 CREDITS PREREQUISITES: NONE
+HP213 BASIC PROCEDURE CODING SYSTEMS // 3 CREDITS PREREQUISITES: NONE

 This course provides the student with in-depth coverage of procedural coding utilizing the HCPCS coding system composed of Current Procedure Terminology (CPT) and national codes.
 The course includes detailed application of the CPT classification system for outpatient services.
 Emphasis includes Evaluation and Management, Anesthesia, Surgery, Radiology, Pathology, and Laboratory and Medicine codes, as well as the use of modifiers.
 Students will apply coding and billing principles through the use of coding exercises and coding simulation software.
-This course provides students with access to the National Healthcareer Association (NHA) portal used to practice, prepare, and sit for the Certified Billing and Coding Specialist (CBCS) Certification Exam.